What does 'Bad Content Type' mean in Site Audit?

 Bad Content Type SEO Issue

-HTTP header.
+The "Bad Content Type" issue arises when a web page has an incorrect or missing Content-Type HTTP header.
 This header is crucial as it informs browsers about the nature of the file they are receiving and how it should be processed.
-Without the correct Content-Type
+Without the correct Content-Type header, browsers may misinterpret the content, leading to various problems, including security vulnerabilities and rendering issues.

 1. What Causes This Issue